Azaze7/Azaze7/README.md

 ## 📼 Personal Projects

-* MAVERICK [Created: April 13th, 2024]✈️
+✈️MAVERICK.
+[Created: April 13th, 2024].

-~Worked alongside members of the Atlas Development team to develop an indie game in under 48 hours.
+    ~ Worked alongside members of the Atlas Development team to develop an indie game in under 48 hours.
     ~Done during the Borderland Glitch Game Jam; with the prompt of making a game on a movie/tv show released in the '80s.
     ~MAVERICK is a Top Gun themed game inspired by the gameplay style of 1942/Galaga using the Unity engine for gameplay and utilizing GIMP for asset creation.
     Further documentation for the game can be found in my writeup, *here*.

 ## 💽 Course Work